Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 If you continue to follow the Rúa Pescadería, you will come to two more historic churches, the 14-15th century church of Igrexa de Santa María do Azougue, shown above, and the 13-14th century Igrexa de San Francisco, shown below.

 It's a good thing there are three albergues, because the additional, possible accommodations in Betanzos are expensive.
-You may want to first try the Pensión El Hórreo, reportedly to be very economical, +34 669 19 13 87.
+You may want to first try the Pensión El Hórreo, reportedly to be very economical, clean but basic, +34 669 19 13 87.

 There is also the Apartamentos Torre 21, (+34 981 77 59 30), the Hotel Garelos Betanzos, the Pórtico Hostal and the Hotel Villa de Betanzos, the Apartamentos Turísticos Betanzos and the Mirador de la Muralla Betanzos.